Safer Streets Littleton

 School Zone Evaluation

-Part of the Safer Streets Littleton initiative, the evaluation conducted by Y2K Engineering focuses on ensuring that all students can commute safely between home and school.
+Part of the Safer Streets Littleton initiative, the evaluation conducted by Y2K Engineering focuses on ensuring that all students can come and go to and from school safely, regardless of mode of transportation.
 By aligning with national best practices and adopted regulations, this evaluation seeks to establish consistent, safe environments across school zones in Littleton.
+The report is based on months of evaluation of school zones surrounding 12 schools within Littleton city limits.

 Longer-term recommendations were documented with the goal of improving safety and circulation patterns around the schools.